The Black Death - History of the 'Great Plague of Medieval Times Commonly Known as 'The Black Death'.

 A detailed record was kept of the Black Death by Samuel Pepys that gives a detailed account of how the Black Death killed up to 50% of Europe’s population.

 The dominant explanation for the Black Death is the plague theory, which attributes the outbreak to the Yersinia pestis plague spread by Rat Fleas!

 In the medieval period, nobody really knew what caused the Black death or how to stop and treat it, this led to panic amongst medieval people.
 Historians believed that the Black Death was caused by the dirt and squalor that people lived in which was easily spread in crowded highly populated areas.

 The city of London was a particularly dirty and highly populated place, it is believed that rats thrived in these conditions and that the black death was spread by fleas that lived on the rats and carried the ‘plague’ and transferred the disease to humans when they were bitten.

-The victims would be in excruciating pain for days shaking and vomiting, parts of their body such as their fingers and toes would turn black and completely fall off until they finally succumbed to the disease and died.
+The victims would be in excruciating pain for days shaking and vomiting, and parts of their bodies such as their fingers and toes would turn black and completely fall off until they finally succumbed to the disease and died.

 They believe that dressing this way protected them from the plague, they certainly looked ridiculous but it is doubtful that this protected them from such a vicious disease as the Black death.

 It is believed that the Black death spread more rapidly during hot weather ‘ there was a very cold snap ‘and it is believed that this cold weather eventually killed off the rats and led to the end of the great plague.
 So it was the cold winter weather that finally killed off the rats and stopped the plague from spreading any further.